 Excluded in cruise fare:

-- Personal expenses such as laundry, telephone calls, faxes, and e-mail service and gratuities to shipboard personnel
+Personal expenses such as laundry and onboard communication (telephone calls, faxes, and e-mail service)

-- Emergency Evacuation Insurance to a minimum benefit of USD 150,000
+Emergency Evacuation Insurance to a minimum benefit of US $200,000

 This was our first trip to South America and we were a little nervous.
 But Adventure Life made things so easy!
 All our questions were answered before we left, and our guide, Vidal, was amazing!
 He gave us enough space to explore without rushing us along.
 He also knew where the best picture taking opportunities were, which was great.